keubs/untitled/README.md

 `gulp dev`

 ### Misc.
-* You may want to add a hosts entry to point `squ.ad` to `127.0.0.1`.
+* You may want to add a hosts entry to point `respondreact.com` to `127.0.0.1`.
 Otherwise, change the /front/js/constants.js `ApiUrl` field to your preferred url